 About

-Coris Evans is a visual artist living and working on Bundjalung Country - Byron Bay, Australia.
-She earned her Bachelor of Fine Arts (Honours) in 2008, later pursuing a Master’s in Art Administration after working as a Research Assistant to a renowned international curator and Artistic Director of the Serpentine Galleries in London.
+Coris Evans is a visual artist based on Bundjalung Country in Byron Bay, Australia.
+She completed her Bachelor of Fine Arts (Hons) in 2008 and later went on to study a Master’s in Art Administration, following her work as a Research Assistant to an internationally respected curator and Artistic Director of London’s Serpentine Galleries.

-Evans’ paintings, both playful and sentimental, delve into themes of childhood memories and our material-obsessed culture.
-Through her work, she reimagines everyday objects—like the beloved KFC Looney Tunes mug from childhood, the Nokia phone that defined teenage years, or the distinct scent of her grandfather’s hair products—transforming them into powerful triggers of nostalgia.
-By capturing these familiar relics, Evans invites viewers to reconnect with personal histories, exploring the deep emotional ties between memory, identity, and the objects that shape our lives.
+Evans’ paintings, both playful and deeply sentimental, explore childhood memories and the pull of our material-driven culture.
+Her work reimagines everyday objects - like a treasured KFC Looney Tunes mug, the Nokia phone that defined her teenage years, or the comforting scent of her grandfather’s hair products - turning them into vivid portals of nostalgia.
+By bringing these familiar relics into focus, Evans invites viewers to reconnect with their own pasts, revealing the intimate links between memory, identity, and the objects that quietly shape who we become.

 Evans is dedicated to incorporating sustainable materials into her art practice, always striving to use methods that are mindful of the environment.
 She carefully selects eco-friendly materials and practices, ensuring that her work minimises harm to the planet.